 Skip to main content

-Root Library Catalog delivers patched packages for Python, JavaScript, and Java.
-There are two ways to consume them:
+Root Library Catalog delivers patched packages for Python, JavaScript, Java, Go, .NET, and PHP.
+There are two ways to consume them: This guide covers the registry proxy approach.
+See Root Patcher CLI for the CLI-based approach.

 Prerequisites

-• Your standard package manager already installed
+3. Your standard package manager

 Python - pip, uv, Poetry